 A touch screen POS system is a point-of-sale program that operates on tablets and handheld devices.
 The biggest advantage of using a touch screen POS is a streamlined interface for faster checkout.
 Plus, touch-screen devices are more portable than cash registers or hardwired countertop POS systems, allowing for mobile sales capabilities.

-The best touch screen POS systems are:
+Based on our evaluation, the best touch screen POS systems are:

 - Square: Best overall free touch screen POS for small businesses

-- Lightspeed: Best for inventory management
+- Lightspeed: Best touch screen POS for inventory management

-- Clover: Best budget touch screen POS for restaurant
+- Shopify: Best touch screen POS for online and multichannel sellers

 - Upserve: Best restaurant touch screen POS for customer management